Gayathri-Hari-js/ecommerce/README.md

-# Getting Started with Create React App
+# Getting Started with Ecommerce App

+This is a basic e-comm application with  simple home screen from which you can navigate to products page based on the catagory.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).